Acquired human cytomegalovirus

 A 2-dose immunization schedule for varicella vaccine has decreased the incidence of breakthrough varicella and is now recommended (02).
 Children should receive the first dose at 12 to 15 months and the second dose at 4 to 6 years old.

-The lifetime risk of varicella-zoster virus reactivation is around 30% (68).
+The lifetime risk of varicella-zoster virus reactivation is around 30% (79).
 Therefore, safe and effective vaccination has the potential to reduce the burden of varicella-zoster virus disease.
-Vaccination against varicella-zoster virus (Zostavax, a live vaccination) given to adults 60 years old and older resulted in decreased morbidity from herpes zoster and postherpetic neuralgia (55).
-In October 2017, a recombinant, adjuvanted zoster vaccine (Shingrix) was approved for the prevention of herpes zoster in adults over 50 years of age with recommended use in immunocompetent adults (14).
-Further studies are necessary for the use of this new vaccine in the immunocompromised population.
-The Centers for Disease Control and Prevention has suggested that for immune competent individuals Shingrix should be used preferentially over the older herpes zoster vaccine (which is a live virus vaccine) because of superior efficacy.
+Vaccination against varicella-zoster virus (Zostavax, a live vaccination) given to adults 60 years old and older resulted in decreased morbidity from herpes zoster and postherpetic neuralgia (64).
+In October 2017, a recombinant, adjuvanted zoster vaccine (Shingrix) was approved for the prevention of herpes zoster in adults over 50 years of age with recommended use in immunocompetent adults (19).
+The Shingrix vaccine has been shown to reduce varicella-zoster virus reactivation by more than 95% and, thus, has largely supplanted the live attenuated vaccine in the U.S. due to improved efficacy and safety (11).
+As of 2021, Shringrix has also received full FDA approval in the U.S. for administration for immunocompromised patients over the age of 18 years old (it was previously only approved for those over 50 years old).

 Although chickenpox has a distinctive rash, the differential diagnosis includes other childhood viral exanthems.

 In varicella-zoster virus encephalitis, brain imaging may show large and small ischemic or hemorrhagic infarcts, often both.
 Deep-seated ischemic or demyelinating white matter lesions often predominate (04).
 The EEG shows nonspecific slowing.
-Varicella-zoster virus is almost never isolated from CSF by culture, but CSF can be examined by PCR for detection of varicella-zoster virus DNA (35).
-CSF antibodies to the varicella-zoster virus may also be found in varicella-zoster virus infections of the nervous system and are more sensitive than PCR in varicella-zoster virus vasculopathy (53).
-If CNS disease is suspected, CSF should be examined for both varicella-zoster virus DNA by PCR and varicella-zoster virus–specific antibody.
+Varicella-zoster virus is almost never isolated from CSF by culture, but CSF can be examined by PCR for detection of varicella-zoster virus DNA (41).
+CSF antibodies to the varicella-zoster virus may also be found in varicella-zoster virus infections of the nervous system and in the setting of vasculopathy, particularly more chronic presentations, are more sensitive than PCR in varicella-zoster virus vasculopathy (60).
+For more acute, encephalitic clinical pictures, DNA PCR testing is often sufficient.
+However, if CNS disease is suspected, CSF should be examined for both varicella-zoster virus DNA by PCR and varicella-zoster virus–specific antibody.
+There are newer meningitis Biofire FilmArrays© available that allow for broad infectious testing with a multiplex PCR, thus, allowing the ability to simultaneously test for several infectious agents.
+These methodologies appear to have acceptable-to-high sensitivities for identifying bacteria and some viruses, however not all of them.
+For varicella-zoster virus specifically, sensitivities for PCR were between 75.5% and 93.8%, and, importantly, antibody testing is not included (75).
+When there is clinical suspicion for varicella-zoster virus, it is best to still relay on the standard CSF varicella-zoster virus DNA by PCR and varicella-zoster virus–specific antibody.
 Pathologic specimens may show classic Cowdry A inclusion bodies and can be tested for varicella-zoster virus by in situ hybridization and PCR.

 The treatment of established postherpetic pain is often difficult.
-Recommended first-line therapies include tricyclic antidepressants (amitriptyline, nortriptyline, or desipramine), gabapentin and pregabalin, or topical lidocaine patches and second-line therapies with oral opioid therapy and topical capsaicin cream (Mallick-Searle eta al 2016).
+Recommended first-line therapies include tricyclic antidepressants (amitriptyline, nortriptyline, or desipramine), gabapentin and pregabalin, or topical lidocaine patches and second-line therapies with oral opioid therapy and topical capsaicin cream (51).
 Despite these therapies, postherpetic neuralgia pain can be intractable.

 Amanda Piquet MD

-Dr. Piquet of the University of Colorado received consulting fees from Alexion and Genentech.See Profile
+Dr. Piquet of the University of Colorado received consulting fees from Alexion, Genentech/Roche, and UCB.See Profile

 John E Greenlee MD